- Best-in-class Retina display

 The 2018 MacBook Pro 13-inch is virtually identical to the previous model and the 2016 model before that.
 The MacBook Pro’s body is – like those earlier versions – made from a fetching metal alloy.
 It has an almost sheer finish that’s as pleasing to the touch as it is to the eye.

-Two sets of micro-drilled holes sit either side of the keyboard, from which music blasting out feels nice and loud.
-However, when you’re working, their position means that your hands will more than likely obscure some of the sound.
+Two sets of micro-drilled holes sit either side of the keyboard Music blared out at full blast feels nice, loud and clear, with minimal distortion at high levels.
+However, when you’re working, their position means that your hands will more than likely obscure some of the sound, so you’re best off using the headphone jack if you’re listening to music while working.

-Unlike the tack the company has taken with its latest iPhone X, Apple hasn’t seen fit to banish the 3.5mm headphone jack here, so you can plug in regular ‘phones and crack on with your work in peace.
+Unlike the tack the company has taken with phones like the iPhone X, Apple hasn’t seen fit to banish the 3.5mm headphone jack here, so you can plug in regular ‘phones and crack on with your work in peace.

 Measuring 212.44 x 304 x 14.99mm, the MacBook Pro 2018 isn’t going to take up much space in your bag.
 It’s fairly light, too, weighing 1.37kg – which is on a par with your average laptop.

 So what does all this skinniness mean besides easy portability?
 A scarcity of ports and a butterfly switched keyboard.
-You get four Thunderbolts – or, practically speaking, three, since one of those is likely to be drawing power from the mains most of the time.
+You get four Thunderbolts – or, practically speaking, three, since one of those is likely to be drawing power from the mains most of the time – the headphone jack, and that’s it.

-While there are more Thunderbolt-compatible accessories on the market these days, and the Thunderbolt standard itself is awesome in terms of what it can do, the reality is that this is likely to frustrate buyers.
+While there are more Thunderbolt-compatible accessories on the market these days, and the Thunderbolt standard itself is awesome in terms of what it can do (chiefly, give you top data transfer speeds of 40Gbps) the reality is that this is likely to frustrate buyers.

 Anyone who has just dropped a stack of notes on an otherwise perfectly good monitor, or turns up to present to a client to find they can’t connect to the TV in the meeting room because there’s no HDMI port, or can’t make use of those Ethernet cables in the conference area, will need to shell out for an adapter.

-Yes, Apple makes and sells plenty of multi-port adapters and, chances are, if your budget can stretch to accommodate a new MacBook Pro then an extra £70 probably isn’t going to kill you.
-However, I feel that Apple could earn some goodwill if it had thrown in an adapter with every MacBook Pro.
+Yes, Apple makes and sells plenty of multi-port dongles and, chances are, if your budget can stretch to accommodate a new MacBook Pro then an extra £70 probably isn’t going to kill you.
+However, I feel that Apple could have earned some goodwill here if it had thrown in an adapter with every MacBook Pro.

 Thanks to the Thunderbolt ports working with USB-C connections, you can at least keep whatever phone you’re currently rocking charged up on the go, which is handy.
 In a pinch, you can keep your Nintendo Switch topped up, too.